Sunshades for Passive Cooling

 What are Sunshades?

 Sunshades, also known as shading devices, are louvered screen assemblies that are mounted over windows to provide shade.
 They have a similar build to louvers – angled blades contained within four frame members – but they have certain features that set them apart.
-The sunshade's frame will be flat and featureless by default since it won't be mounted in an opening.
+The sunshade's frame will be flat and featureless.
 Designers can choose jambs with channels or other features for style.

-Sunshades are typically cantilevered over the opening and attached to the wall by cables or rods.
+Typically, cables or rods attach sunshades to the wall, cantilevering them over the opening.
 Manufacturers will offer different mounting options to work with your project.
-The screen will be mounted to hang horizontally, so that it shades the window as the sun passes in the sky.
+They will mount the screen horizontally to shade the window from the sun.
 Customize the angle of the screen’s blades to match the needs of the application.

 Sunshades on a cloudy day